-SBA Loan Application: Everything You Need To Know
+SBA Loan Application: Everything You Need to Know

-The SBA loan application is one of the most notable downsides of funding your small business through an SBA program.
+The SBA loan application is arguably one of the most notable downsides of funding your small business through an SBA program.
 The SBA application process gathers all the underwriting information necessary for the SBA and whatever financial institution your chosen SBA program involves.

-Therefore, whether this is your first experience with business loans or you’ve been through a lending process before, applying for an SBA loan is going to be a time-consuming and laborious process.
+Whether this is your first experience with business loans or you’ve been through a lending process before, applying for an SBA loan is going to be a time-consuming and laborious process.